-In this article we will extend functionality of a UAVCAN node from previous tutorial.
-For pragmatic purposes we will make something that can be used - UAVCAN to RCPWM converter.
+In this article we will extend the functionality of the UAVCAN node from the previous tutorial.
+For pragmatic reasons we will make something useful - a UAVCAN to RCPWM converter.

-Our goal is to make Zubax Babel act as UAVCAN node and receive RCPWM values via CAN and then convert them to RCPWM signal.
+Our goal is to make Zubax Babel act as a UAVCAN node and receive RCPWM values via CAN and then convert them to RCPWM signal outputs.

-We will base our project on the code from Basic tutorial end add lacking functions.
+We will base our project on the code from the Basic tutorial and add the missing functions.
 Firstly we should add support of a new message type to

 shouldAcceptTransfer and its appropriate handler to